pascalburki/regime-risk-instability/README.md

 # Regime-Based Risk Instability in Financial Markets

 ## What this project is
-A system that analyzes how financial relationships — returns, volatility, and correlation — change across market regimes, and when diversification breaks under stress.
+A system that analyzes how financial relationships (returns, volatility, and correlation) change across market regimes, and when diversification breaks under stress.

 ## Current status